 Seasonal temperature profiles (figure 2-47) suggests that a thermocline exists during the summer and winter months.
-During winter, colder air temperatures influence the shallow waters, creating a column of water which is colder than the water below it.
-Inversely, warmer air temperatures in the summer create thermal stratification with warmer waters on top of colder.
-During early spring and late fall, the effects of air temperature create water temperatures in the shallow epilimnion that are constant with the metalimnion waters, and mixing between the first two zones is possible.
-Also apparent in the thermal profile, below the seasonal thermocline, is the chemocline, currently present at a depth of >500 ft.
-In recent years, the chemocline has been a permanent layer, though recent changes in pit water management may alter the fate of this layer.
+During winter, colder air temperatures influence the shallow waters, creating a seasonal shallow epilimnion.
+Inversely, warmer air temperatures in the summer create thermal stratification with warmer waters on top of colder, creating thermal stratification of the surface water.
+During early spring and late fall, the effects of air temperature create water temperatures in the shallow epilimnion that are constant with the metalimnion waters, and mixing between the first two zones (turnover) is possible.